IanSikobe98/MV-INSURANCE/README.md

 # MV-INSURANCE
-This is an mobile application for registering and payment for insurance
+This is a system comprising of a mobile application for registering and payment for insurance policies and a website for car valuation and administration purposes.